codeque-co/codeque/packages/eslint/README.md

 Rules can replace your decision log and help standardizing coding conventions across the project or organization.

 CodeQue ESLint integration is a no-brainier for any team willing to improve their codebase quality.

-### Needs more flexibility or custom solution?

-This ESLint integration is just scratching the surface of actual possibilities that will be unlocked with **CodeQue's advanced ESLint rules creator**.

-Declarative ESLint rule creator will allow for:
-- correlating code from different parts of the file,
-- executing boolean queries,
-- precisely defining problematic code location,
-- declaring autofix suggestions,
-- and more.

-<p align="center"><a href="https://jayu.dev/newsletter"><b>Join CodeQue newsletter too book early access</b></a><p>

 <!-- ESLINT INTRO END -->